 As baleen whales evolved ways to tap into the ocean’s abundant plankton, the ancestors of toothed whales developed sonar (echolocation) and became the largest predators on the planet.
-Echolocation involves emitting a series of clicks at varying frequency using an expansion of the head to send sound waves, bounce them off potential prey or surroundings, and receive the signals with their elongated lower jaw.
+Echolocation involves emitting a series of clicks at varying frequencies using an expansion of the head to send sound waves, bounce them off potential prey or surroundings, and receive the signals with their elongated lower jaw.
 This key adaptation made them more efficient predators and allowed them to dive deeper in search of food which opened up the rich resources of the deep sea on earth (e.g, squid).

 On earth, the success of these early species eventually gave rise to dolphins and porpoises, sperm whales, killer whales, and beaked whales.
 On Thalassa, recall that the team from the Duke only had a short period of time (and one submersible dive) to explore its oceans.
-The open ocean, the deep sea, and the mysterious nearshore splashes Sage observed, are all potential sources of new species to be found in the next book, Songs of Hina.
+The open ocean, the deep sea, and the mysterious nearshore splashes Sage observed are all potential sources of new species to be found in the next book, Songs of Hina.

 Interestingly, early sperm whales on earth, such as Livyatan, hunted other whales with their monster teeth.
 Could be a cool critter to include in the next book.
 Let me know what you think.

-Cetaceans Status and Conservation on Earth
+Cetaceans’ Status and Conservation on Earth

 Clearly, cetaceans have a spectacular evolutionary history of successfully invading the sea.
 Within 15 million years they went from a terrestrial lifestyle to a fully marine existence and are now the most aquatic and widely distributed of all marine mammals.
 Similar invasions of the sea by the marine, but coastal, manatees and dugongs (40 mya), the semi-aquatic seals and sea lions (24 mya), and the coastal sea otters (2 mya) and polar bears (130k) occurred but with less success.

 Without a doubt, these magnificent, intelligent animals with their beautiful songs, amazing sonar capabilities, and role as ecosystem engineers which enhance the productivity of the world’s oceans, deserve our utmost respect and the highest level of protection.
-In an effort to promote their conservation, this is the principle reason they were included in SOT.
+In an effort to promote their conservation, this is the principal reason they were included in SOT.
 Is Milo and Moshe’s treatment of the Nesoi typical of what we would expect after we discover a new species on a virgin planet?
-I leave you with this question and ask you to ponder the wisdom in Sage’s talk at the Oceanarium.
+I leave you with this question and ask you to ponder the wisdom of Sage’s talk at the Oceanarium.

 References and further reading: